The Escape Hatch

 What a Dosage Model Would Look Like

-If meditation were treated the way medicine is — at least in theory, at its best — the conversation would sound different.
+If meditation were treated the way medicine is, the conversation would sound different.
 "Your anxiety has improved significantly.
 Your rumination is down.
 You're sleeping better.
 The acute condition has responded to the intervention.
 At this point, you can maintain with a lower dose — maybe ten minutes a day rather than an hour, maybe a few times a week rather than daily.
 And we should check in periodically to make sure the practice is still doing more good than harm."

-A responsible framework would differentiate between patients.
-It would ask: who benefits from this specific practice, at what dose, with what monitoring, and when should they consider stopping or switching to something else?
+A responsible framework would ask: who benefits from this specific practice, at what dose, with what monitoring, and when should they consider stopping or switching to something else?
 It would track not just the intended effects but the adverse ones.
-It would have a concept of "enough" — a point at which the intervention has done what it can do, and continuing it isn't beneficial, or is actively counterproductive.
+It would have a concept of "enough."

-The reason this framework doesn't exist, as far as I can tell, isn't that no one has thought of it.
+The reason this framework doesn't exist isn't that no one has thought of it.
 It's that it contradicts the deepest assumptions of the tradition itself.
 The contemplative path is structured around the premise that awakening is always available, always deeper, always worth pursuing.
 There is no ceiling.
 There is no point at which the teacher says "you've arrived" in a way that means you should stop practicing.
-The path doesn't end.
-It can't end, because endlessness is built into the promise.

 A path that never ends can't have a dosage model.
 The concept of "enough" requires a concept of completion, or at least of diminishing returns, and the framework doesn't admit either one.
 If you're struggling, you need more practice.
 If you're doing well, deeper practice will take you further.
 If you're experiencing adverse effects, they're probably growing pains — the ego resisting its own dissolution.
 Every outcome points in the same direction: continue.

 This is structurally identical to the problem you see in any system that can't generate its own counter-evidence.
-When every possible data point is interpreted as confirming the thesis — when both improvement and deterioration are evidence that the treatment is working — you don't have a falsifiable framework.
-You have something closer to a closed loop.
+When both improvement and deterioration are interpreted as confirming the thesis — when every possible data point proves the treatment is working — you don't have a falsifiable framework.
+You have a closed loop.

 The contemplative traditions have developed remarkably sophisticated language for why meditation helps.
-Thousands of years of phenomenological observation, refined across cultures and lineages, tested against the direct experience of millions of practitioners.
-The precision of the instruction, at its best, is genuinely impressive.
+Thousands of years of phenomenological observation, refined across cultures and lineages.
 When the practice works, the framework explains exactly why it works, and the explanation holds up under scrutiny.

 What the framework has almost no language for is when it doesn't work.
 Who it harms.
 How much is too much.
 When the right move is to stop, or to do something else entirely.
 These aren't questions the tradition is equipped to ask, because asking them requires standing outside the framework — treating meditation as one intervention among many rather than as the fundamental solution to the problem of being human.

-And that isn't because the harms are rare.
-As far as I can tell, they're more common than the field has been willing to acknowledge, showing up not just in vulnerable populations or extreme practice conditions but in ordinary practitioners following ordinary instructions.
-The harms are underreported because the framework has no category for them.
+And the harms are more common than the field has been willing to acknowledge, showing up not just in vulnerable populations or extreme conditions but in ordinary practitioners following ordinary instructions.
 A practice that frames itself as always beneficial, with no upper bound and no contraindications, structurally cannot say "not for you" or "you've had enough."
 It doesn't have the vocabulary.

 Until it does, the escape hatch stays open.
 And the snake keeps eating its tail.